ErpNetDocs/webclient/introduction/social/social-follows.md

-# Overview of @@webclient Social Follows
+# Overview of @@webclient Social follows

-Social follows is a key aspect in Social ERP.They allow users to express interest in business objects and stay informed when something happens in their context.
+Social follows is a key aspect in Social ERP.
+They allow users to express interest in business objects and stay informed when something happens in their context.

 Originally, following an object was treated as a single action: you either followed it or you did not.
 Following was implicitly understood as “this object matters to me” and was closely tied to concepts such as **favorites, notifications**, and visual indicators in the UI.
 As the system evolved, this simple model became limiting.<br>
 Following is no longer a simple “follow/unfollow” state.
 Instead, each follow has a **Follow level** that indicates *why* you follow an object and *how important* it is to you.